PravakarDas/Arena_Strike/README.md

 # Arena Strike

-Arena Strike is an exciting 3D cannon defense game built with Python and OpenGL.
-Players control a powerful cannon to defend against waves of increasingly challenging enemies across four dynamic levels.
-Engage in intense battles, utilize special weapons, and strive to achieve the highest score in this immersive arena experience.
+Arena Strike is a 3D cannon-defense game implemented in Python and OpenGL.
+Defend the arena by aiming a powerful cannon, managing special weapons, and surviving waves of enemies across four distinct levels.
+The project includes traditional keyboard/mouse controls and an optional computer-vision based control mode using OpenCV and MediaPipe.

-## How the Game Works

-In Arena Strike, you command a stationary cannon positioned at the edge of a vibrant 3D arena.
-Enemies spawn from the opposite side and advance towards your position with unique behaviors and attack patterns.
-Your objective is to eliminate all enemies in each level before they reach and damage your cannon.
-The game features progressive difficulty, starting with basic ground enemies and culminating in a formidable boss battle.
-Use strategic aiming, timing, and special abilities to survive and progress through all levels.

-## How to Play

-1. **Movement**: Use keyboard controls to move the cannon left/right and adjust its barrel angle up/down.
-2. **Firing**: Launch bullets with the spacebar or deploy powerful bombs with left mouse click.
-3. **Special Weapons**: Activate the laser for area damage or use cheat mode for auto-targeting.
-4. **Survival**: Maintain your cannon's health while eliminating enemies to advance levels.
-5. **Objective**: Clear all four levels to achieve victory and maximize your score.

-## Special Features
+## Project overview

-1. **Immersive 3D Graphics**: Stunning OpenGL-rendered arena with detailed models, lighting effects, and atmospheric visuals.
-2. **Dynamic Enemy AI**: Four unique enemy types with distinct behaviors - walking stickymen, flying bugs, shooting archers, and projectile-firing bosses.
-3. **Progressive Difficulty**: Four challenging levels with increasing enemy counts and spawn patterns.
-4. **Multiple Weapon Systems**: Standard bullets, gravity-affected bombs, and a powerful laser weapon.
-5. **Cheat Mode**: Auto-aiming and rapid-fire capability for strategic gameplay advantages.
-6. **Real-time Sound Effects**: Immersive audio feedback including background music, weapon sounds, and enemy defeat cues.
-7. **Interactive HUD**: Live display of player health, current level, score, and weapon cooldowns.
-8. **Dual Camera Views**: Switch between third-person overview and first-person cannon perspective.
-9. **Advanced Collision Detection**: Precise hit detection for projectiles and enemy interactions.
-10. **Scoring System**: Earn points for each enemy defeated, encouraging skillful play.
-11. **Health Management**: Strategic resource management with limited cannon health.
-12. **Atmospheric Effects**: Dynamic audience cheering and environmental lighting for enhanced immersion.
-13. **Coordinated Enemy Attacks**: Archers and bosses launch projectiles that require evasive maneuvers.
-14. **Weapon Cooldowns**: Balanced gameplay with strategic timing for special abilities.
-15. **Victory Conditions**: Clear all levels to achieve a satisfying win state with final score display.
+- Real-time 3D rendering using PyOpenGL.
+- Multiple enemy types and a boss with unique behaviors across four progressive levels.
+- Weapons include bombs (gravity-affected), and a timed-area laser.
+- Interactive HUD, audio feedback, and two camera views (third-person and first-person).
+- Optional hand-gesture control using a webcam (OpenCV + MediaPipe).

 ## Requirements

 - Python 3.8+
 - PyOpenGL
-- PyOpenGL_accelerate
+- PyOpenGL_accelerate (optional, for performance)
-- NumPy
+- numpy
 - playsound==1.2.2
-- FreeGLUT (for Windows systems)
+- Optional (for camera gesture controls):
+  - opencv-python
+  - mediapipe

+All Python dependencies are listed in `requirements.txt` and can be installed with pip.

 ## Installation

-1. Ensure Python 3.8 or higher is installed on your system.
+1. Install Python 3.8 or later.
-2. Install the required dependencies:
+2. From the project root, install dependencies:

 ```powershell
 pip install -r requirements.txt
 ```

-3. On Windows, install FreeGLUT if not already present (available via MSYS2 or as a DLL in your PATH).
+3. On Windows, ensure FreeGLUT is available (MSYS2 or a DLL in your PATH).

-## Running the Game
+## Running the game

-From the project root directory:
+Start the game from the project root:

 ```powershell
 python main_game.py
 ```

-A game window will open, displaying the 3D arena.
-The terminal will show initial instructions and game status updates.

-## Controls

-- **A/D**: Move cannon left/right
-- **W/S**: Tilt cannon barrel up/down
-- **Spacebar**: Fire bullet
-- **Left Mouse Click**: Launch bomb
-- **L**: Activate laser (5-second duration, 30-second cooldown)
-- **C**: Activate cheat mode (auto-aim 3 shots, 20-second cooldown)
-- **V**: Toggle between third-person and first-person view
-- **Arrow Keys**: Adjust camera angle and zoom (third-person view)
-- **+/-**: Zoom in/out (third-person view)
-- **Q or ESC**: Quit game

-## Gameplay Tips

-- Position your cannon strategically to cover multiple enemy spawn points.
-- Use bombs for area damage against clustered enemies.
-- Save the laser for tough situations or boss encounters.
-- Monitor your health and use cheat mode sparingly for maximum effectiveness.
-- Experiment with camera angles to gain tactical advantages.

-## Project Structure

-- `main_game.py`: Main game logic and rendering loop
-- `assets/`: Directory containing 3D models and drawing functions
-  - `arena_model.py`: Arena and environmental rendering
-  - `cannon_model.py`: Cannon visualization
-  - `bullets.py`: Bullet rendering
-  - `bombs.py`: Bomb effects
-  - `lvl1_stickyman.py` to `lvl4_boss.py`: Enemy models
-- `assets/bgm/`: Background music and sound effects
-- `requirements.txt`: Python dependencies
-- `README.md`: This documentation

-Enjoy defending the arena in Arena Strike!
-- If enemies appear as simple cubes, open the corresponding `asset/` file and check for the expected `draw_*` function names; I can update the controller to match exact names.

----

-## Next steps (optional)

-- Add in-window text rendering for score/life and improve HUD.
-- Improve collision and projectile physics.
-- Add polish: sounds, animations, and refined AI.

-If you'd like I can now inspect the `asset/` directory and update `main_game.py` to call the exact drawing functions (no code changes unless you request them).
-Just tell me to proceed.
+The game opens a window and prints initial instructions to the console.
+Audio files are under `assets/bgm/` and are played with the `playsound` module.

+## Controls (keyboard & mouse)

+- A / D — Move cannon left / right
+- W / S — Tilt cannon barrel up / down
+- Space — Fire bullet
+- Left mouse click — Launch bomb
+- L — Activate laser (limited duration, cooldown applies)
+- C — Cheat / auto-aim toggle (limited uses / cooldown)
+- V — Toggle camera view (third-person / first-person)
+- Arrow keys — Adjust third-person camera
+- + / - — Zoom in / out (third-person)
+- Q or Esc — Quit

+## OpenCV / Hand-gesture control (optional)

+The repository includes a computer-vision control mode that maps webcam-based hand gestures to in-game actions.
+This is implemented using OpenCV and MediaPipe.

+- Files of interest:
+  - `hand_control_tracking.py` — A threaded hand tracker that detects gestures and exposes `HandTracker.get_actions()` which the game polls to drive inputs (fire, laser, zoom, camera/cannon deltas, etc.).
+  - `CV_Detection.py` — A demonstration script showing hand/face landmarks, pinch detection, and gesture metrics useful for tuning thresholds.

+- How it works:
+  - The hand tracker captures webcam frames, detects hand landmarks via MediaPipe, and converts gesture states (open/closed hand, pinch, finger positions) into discrete and continuous actions.
+  - `main_game.py` polls the tracker each frame and applies edge-triggered actions (single-fire, toggle laser) and continuous controls (aim offsets, zoom) from the tracker output.

+- To enable gesture control:
+  1. Install the optional packages: `pip install opencv-python mediapipe` (they are not strictly required for keyboard play).
+  2. Ensure a webcam is connected and accessible by OpenCV.
+  3. Run the game normally; the hand tracker will start if present and will appear as an input source.
+See `hand_control_tracking.py` for configurable thresholds and mappings.

+- Tuning and debugging:
+  - Use `CV_Detection.py` to visualize detected landmarks and debug gestures before enabling them in-game.
+  - Thresholds and action mappings are defined in `hand_control_tracking.py` — adjust sensitivity, pinch thresholds, and mapping logic there.

+## Project structure

+- `main_game.py` — Main loop, game state, rendering and input integration
+- `hand_control_tracking.py` — Optional MediaPipe/OpenCV hand tracker and action mapping
+- `assets/` — Rendering modules, models and audio
+  - `arena_model.py`, `cannon_model.py`, `bullets.py`, `bombs.py`, `lvl1_stickyman.py` … `lvl4_boss.py`
+  - `bgm/` — audio files
+- `requirements.txt` — Python dependencies

+## Development notes

+- If 3D models render as simple primitives, open the relevant module in `assets/` and ensure the named `draw_*` functions match the calls in `main_game.py`.
+- When modifying gesture controls, prefer incremental changes and validate using `CV_Detection.py`.

+## Owner & Contact

+This project is maintained by Pravakar.
+For any questions, feature requests, licensing, or collaboration, please contact: pravakar459@gmail.com

+## Troubleshooting

+- Common issue: Missing FreeGLUT on Windows — install via MSYS2 or place `freeglut.dll` in a directory on your PATH.
+- Camera not detected — ensure no other application is using the webcam and that OpenCV can open the device index (try `0`, `1`, etc.).